hashicorp/vault/website/source/docs/platform/k8s/injector/index.html.md

 ### Mutations

 At a minimum, every container in the pod will be configured to mount a shared memory volume.
-This volume, mounted to `/vault/secrets`, will be used by the Vault Agent containers for sharing secrets with the other containers in the pod.
+This volume is mounted to `/vault/secrets` and will be used by the Vault Agent containers for sharing secrets with the other containers in the pod.

 Next, two types of Vault Agent containers  can be injected: init and sidecar.
 The